mateuszsoltys/mateuszsoltys/README.md

 - 👀 I’m interested in Flutter development
 - 🌱 I’m currently learning Flutter / Dart
 - 💞️ I’m looking to collaborate in software house,
-- 📫 How to reach me ... // later
+- 📫 How to reach me: matssol.dev@gmail.com
+- 🖥 My website: www.soltys.dev

 <!---
 mateuszsoltys/mateuszsoltys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.